Advances in Care

 - EBUS and navigational bronchoscopy: Our experts are now able to perform biopsies with these minimally invasive techniques in cases that once demanded operative procedures.

-- Screening for lung cancer: Having recently hosted the International Conference on Screening for Lung Cancer, physicians at The Mount Sinai Medical Center presented new research demonstrating that use of low-dose CT scans has proven to be effective in detecting not only lung cancer, but also other health complications, such as cardiovascular disease and chronic pulmonary disease.
+- Screening for lung cancer: Having recently hosted the International Conference on Screening for Lung Cancer, physicians at The Mount Sinai Health System presented new research demonstrating that use of low-dose CT scans has proven to be effective in detecting not only lung cancer, but also other health complications, such as cardiovascular disease and chronic pulmonary disease.

 Dr. Raja Flores performs a VATS Lobectomy for Lung Cancer.
 View Now